marsteg/adventure-game/README.md

 ## actions
-- actions work now, but i need more functions:
+- actions work now, but i need more functions